-With awesome films like Captain America: Civil War and The Jungle Book dominating cinema screens, it's easy to get distracted from the overall declining quality of mainstream cinema.
+With blockbuster movies such as The Last Jedi an annual fixture, it's easy to get distracted from the overall declining quality of mainstream cinema.

-We're all more than aware of how Hollywood is infatuated with the franchise, commissioning as many sequels and remakes as possible, while also finding ways to extend them to breaking point (splitting adaptations of novels in two is the current preferred trick).
+We're all more than aware of how Hollywood is infatuated with the franchise, commissioning as many sequels and remakes as possible, while also finding ways to extend them to breaking point.
 But just because a film is part of series doesn't necessarily mean it's going to be terrible.
 In fact, the real problems with modern movies are much more subtle.
 All part of the drive to get more tickets sold, blockbusters have become riddled with a new wave of financially motivated clichés.

 The thing with most clichés is that when audiences tire of them filmmakers tend to move on.
-But these are clichés that exists solely for monetary reasons.
-As these ten trends will show, that's pretty dangerous.
+But these ones that exist solely for monetary reasons.
+And that's pretty dangerous.